 Google Drive features

-Google Drive impresses in most of the key areas you look to a cloud storage solution to provide.
-The web interface and mobile apps mean you can get at your files (and edit them) from just about anywhere, while the sharing options hit the right balance between functionality and ease-of-use.
+Google Drive impresses easily when it comes to the key areas you look for a cloud storage solution to offer.
+The web interface and mobile apps allow you to get at your files (and edit them) from anywhere.
+Also, the sharing options strike an excellent balance, walking the line between functionality and ease-of-use.

 Google Drive interface

 Every Google app has a familiar interface with lots of white space, a dash of color, and bold graphics.
 What the Google Drive interface lacks in sophistication it more than makes up for with intuitiveness and speed as finding files is quick and simple, whether you're searching for keywords and file types from the top search bar, or browsing through folders and shares from the navigation bar on the left.
 Google Drive applies its Optical Character Recognition (OCR) automatically to PDFs and images, which allows you to search through the text they contain as if they were any other document.